 Two of the most important issues for Ruth Gustafsson were suffrage and political equality between the sexes.
 She felt these matters were so urgent that she supported a group of bourgeois women at a pro-suffrage call to Karl Staaf’s government in 1905.
 Suffrage was also the theme of her most important speech, which she gave at Ladugårdsgärde in the spring of 1918 following developments in the parliament’s first chamber which prevented democratic breakthrough from taking place.
 Other issues which were integral to Ruth Gustafsson’s activism included the likes of improvements to poor relief and introducing the teaching of abstinence in schools When she, along with her husband, joined the Stockholm city council as a representative in 1919 social and educational matters were thus her main concerns.
 During 1923-1924 she also held the important post of member of the newly established ‘stadskollegi’ (municipal board), which corresponds to the modern-day municipal council.
 She remained a representative for the Stockholm city council for almost 20 years.
 In 1932 Ruth Gustafsson was elected as a member of the parliament’s second chamber, where she would contribute to several enquiries.

 Ruth Gustafsson got divorced in 1934.
-She was the mother of two children: her son Arne and daughter (Vanja Lantz).
+She was the mother of two children: her son Arne and daughter Vanja Lantz.
 Ruth Gustafsson’s political career really took off after she left parliament in 1948.
 She died in Stockholm in 1960, at the age of 79.
-She lies at the Skogs cemetery in a grave along with her children and her son-in-law.
+She lies at The Woodland Cemetery, in a grave along with her children and her son-in-law.